josipakelava/Bioinformatics/README.md

 In this project existing implementation of Bloom filter was used.
 Implementation is available at link: https://github.com/mavam/libbf

+# Build dependency

+If cmake is not installed:
+sudo apt-get install cmake

 # Install
 cmake CMakeLists.txt